alandekok/recli/config/README.md

 * `syntax.txt`

   The syntax is loaded from this file.
-See SYNTAX.markdown
+See SYNTAX.md

   When this file does not exist, any input is allowed.